-Seriously, the seats on some budget airlines like Frontier are basically fold up chairs made for an airplane.
+Seriously, the seats on some budget airlines, like Frontier, are basically lawn chairs made for an airplane.
 They are not comfortable!
-I recently took a four hour flight on Frontier and let me tell you, my neck hurt so bad the next day!
-Long flights with those cramped seats are not worth $20 to $50 in savings for me.
+I recently took a four-hour flight on Frontier, and let me tell you, my neck hurt so bad the next day!
+Long flights with those cramped seats are not worth the $20 to $50 in savings for me.
 Side note: does this mean I am getting old?!
 NOOO!

 How much are you spending on the rest of your trip?